Whiteknight/Acquaintance/README.md

 it.
 Using Acquaintance, you can subscribe to a channel where there are no publishers at all, and create those publishers later as needed (Or, conversely, publish to a channel with no subscribers).

+Pub/Sub is used in cases where you need to alert many disconnected parts of your application about an event, but don't need any responses in return.

 ## Request/Response

-Request/Response is a pattern where a client sends a request to zero or more servers, and receives back zero or more responses in return.
-This example prints the classic "Hello World" greeting to the
+Request/Response is a pattern where a client sends a request to zero or one listeners, and receives back zero or one response in return.
-console:

     // Setup a Listener
     messageBus.Listen<MyRequest, MyResponse>("test", req => new MyResponse {